vedph/cadmus_doc/api/settings.md

 The Cadmus API settings are found in `appsettings.json`, as for any typical .NET Core web API application.

+Using settings, you can control:

+- connection strings to databases (MongoDB and MySql);
+- logging and auditing;
+- data seed;
+- authentication and stock users with their roles;
+- message building and mailing;
+- data indexing.

 ## Cadmus-Specific Sections

 All these sections are located at the root level of the configuration hierarchy, i.e. in JSON they are direct children of the root object: